-First, decide what will be written on your invitation and how it should be worded.
+First, decide what’ll be written on your invitation and how you’d like it to be worded.
 You and your fiancé may feel that since committing to one another is a very significant event, you would prefer to use formal phrasing on your wedding invitations.

-Regardless of how formal or casual the phrasing on your wedding invitation is, there are some basics that always must be included: who, when, and where.
-This means the invitation should give the full names of the couple, and the full names of the hosts if you’re using formal phrasing.
-It should clearly list the time, date, month and year of the wedding.
+Regardless of how formal or casual the phrasing on your wedding invitation is, there are some basics that you’ll definitely want to include: who, when, and where.
+This means the invitation should give the full names of you and your fiancé, and the full names of the hosts if you’re using formal phrasing.
+It should clearly list the time, date, month, and year of the wedding.
 Don’t forget the full address of where it is being held!
-If you are requesting an RSVP, this should be written on the lower left corner of the invitation.
+If you are requesting an RSVP, this should be written in the lower left corner of the invitation.

 All the words in the address should be written out in full, with house numbers under twenty spelled out.
 The return address should be written on the back flap.

 - Save the date cards can be sent out as early as a year from your wedding date